demeter-run/.github/profile/README.md

 This are extension packages that are included as part of the default provisioning scripts.

-- [ext-workloads](https://github.com/demeter-run/workloads) - Allows you to host custom workloads
+- [ext-workers](https://github.com/demeter-run/workers) - Allows you to host custom workloads using OCI images
 - [ext-kvstore](https://github.com/demeter-run/kvstore) - Provides access to a persistent key-value store
 - [ext-pubsub](https://github.com/demeter-run/pubsub) - Provides access to pub-sub topics
 - [ext-config](https://github.com/demeter-run/webui) - Provides access to shared configuration values